SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Introduction

 Despite these advantages, a critical limitation of generative model planners lies in their inability to guarantee constraint satisfaction -- specifically, state and action constraints.
-State constraints ensure safety \citep{data_driven_safety_filter}, \eg avoiding collisions, while action constraints guarantee admissibility \citep{shen2018complete, hung2025efficient}, \eg respecting torque or power limits, which makes these constraints essential in domains such as robotics \citep{craig2009introduction}.
-However, constraint satisfaction at individual time steps is insufficient: since trajectories are sequences of states (and actions), subsequent states in trajectories cannot be chosen independently \citep{kelly2017introduction}.
-For a planned trajectory to be physically realizable and its guarantees to transfer from plan to execution, the trajectory must be dynamically consistent, i.e., states must evolve according to the dynamics of the system for which the trajectory is planned.
-However, existing generative planners offer no inherent mechanism to enforce such properties, and the non-static nature of real-world environments often leads constraints to be underrepresented, or entirely absent, in the training data.
-These factors make constraint satisfaction particularly challenging at test time and motivate the need for formally grounded methods that can reliably ensure safety, admissibility, and consistency in generated trajectories.
+State constraints ensure safety, \eg avoiding collisions, while action constraints guarantee admissibility, \eg respecting torque or power limits, which makes these constraints essential in domains such as robotics \cite{craig2009introduction}.
+However, constraint satisfaction at individual time steps is insufficient: since trajectories are sequences of states (and actions), subsequent states in trajectories cannot be chosen independently \cite{kelly2017introduction}.
+For a planned trajectory to be physically realizable and executable on the system, it must be dynamically consistent, i.e., planned states must evolve according to the system dynamics.
+However, existing generative planners offer no inherent mechanism to enforce such properties, especially under constraints unseen during training.
+These factors make constraint satisfaction particularly challenging at test time and motivate the need for formally grounded methods that can reliably ensure safety, admissibility, and consistency in generated trajectories. \looseness=-1

-A number of recent works have explored constrained planning for generative models by incorporating constraints into the training phase \citep{ho2022classifier, ajayDD, zheng2023guided}, injecting guidance signals during sampling \citep{CG, yuan2023physdiff, kondo2024cgd, xiao2023safediffuser}, or applying post-processing \citep{maze2023diffusion} corrections after generation.
-While these approaches improve constraint adherence, they remain fundamentally limited.
-Training-time methods struggle to handle unseen constraints, guidance-based techniques offer only soft biases without guarantees, and post-processing can distort the distribution learned by the generative model.
-These issues highlight three key challenges that need to be jointly addressed: (1) guaranteeing state and action constraint satisfaction, (2) ensuring dynamic consistency so that trajectories are physically valid, and (3) handling novel test-time constraints without retraining.
+Several training-free methods have been proposed to address parts of this problem, including guidance-based sampling \cite{yuan2023physdiff}, e.g., Classifier Guidance \cite{CG}, Decision Diffuser \cite{ajayDD}, control-inspired guidance, e.g., CoBL-diffusion \citep{mizuta2024cobl}, and constraint-aware diffusion, e.g., SafeDiffuser \citep{xiao2023safediffuser} variants.
+While these approaches can adapt to test-time constraints, they remain fundamentally limited.
+As summarized in \cref{tab:compare_related_wrok}, most methods focus on state constraints, while action constraints and dynamic consistency are often neglected or addressed only implicitly.
+Moreover, they mostly rely on soft guidance, which lacks formal guarantees and can result in residual violations.
+This leaves a gap for methods that can provide theoretical guarantees for state and action constraints, and dynamic consistency at test time. \looseness=-1